felixjones/gba-tutorial/_02_setup/toolchain.md

 ## CMake

-CMake is the industry standard for modern C/C++ development (as of 2022, at least), and I promised that this tutorial will cover GBA development in the modern age.

 CMake has a pretty handy mechanism for cross-compiling called "CMake toolchains". gba-toolchain is a CMake toolchain, but one that sets up everything you need for GBA development, including tools and libraries.

 gba-toolchain requires CMake 3.18, so go ahead and [download CMake](https://cmake.org/download) if you're following along.